 New social and professional networking platform for Princetonians in soft-launch phase

 The Office of Career Services is launching a new social and professional networking platform, as part of its efforts to build a Tiger Career Community to support students.
-Powered by startup PeopleGrove, the platform will foster connections, organic conversation and flash mentorship between students, alumni and other members of the Princeton University community.
+Powered by startup PeopleGrove, the platform will foster connections, conversation and flash mentorship between students, alumni and other members of the Princeton University community.

 "The network will help students build a network of advocates and mentors for their career and professional development," said Eva Kubu, interim executive director of Career Services.
 "Time and time again we hear from students how conversations with alumni have a tremendous impact on their career exploration.
 The network will help students find mentors based on similar interests and affiliations, increasing the opportunity for students and alumni to connect for personalized advice, referrals and meaningful career conversations."